Skip to content

 • Tips for Choosing a Wooden TV Unit

-⚙ Start 3D Dining Table Configurator
+⚙ Start 3D dining table configurator

 Design your dining table directly — choose material, shape, and size

-Which wood types are available for a wooden TV unit?
+What wood types are available for a wooden TV unit?

-Oak, walnut, and mango wood are our most popular choices.
+Oak, walnut, and mango wood are our popular choices.
 Oak is timeless, walnut is more luxurious and darker, mango wood has a characteristic mottled grain and is more industrial.

 How wide should a TV unit be?

 The TV unit should be at least as wide as your TV, preferably 20-30 cm wider.
-A 65-inch TV is approximately 145 cm wide — a unit of 160-200 cm fits well.
+A 65-inch TV is approx. 145 cm wide — a unit of 160-200 cm fits well.

 How high should a TV unit be?